 The Promising Scholar Award recognizes the scholarship of junior faculty and bestows upon the recipient the title “Promising Scholar” for the year following receipt of the award.
-The award consists of a $1,500 honorarium and a plaque to be presented at University Day.
+The award consists of a $1,500 honorarium and a plaque to be presented, typically, at University Day.

 Nominees must meet these criteria to be eligible: